mantidproject/mantidimaging/docs/installation.rst

   - to exit out of the conda Mantid Imaging environment

-- :code:`conda env list`
+- :code:`mamba env list`

   - to see which environments you have installed

-- :code:`conda env remove -n mantidimaging`
+- :code:`mamba env remove -n mantidimaging`

   - and press :code:`y` to confirm.
 Replace `mantidimaging` with any other environment you wish to remove